openedx/openedx-learning/docs/decisions/0014-single-taxonomy-view-api.rst

 For the decisions, the following use cases were taken into account:

+- As a taxonomy administrator, I want to see all the tags available for use with a closed taxonomy, so that I can see the taxonomy's structure in the management interface.
-- List of root tags that can be expanded to show children tags.
+     - As a taxonomy administrator, I want to see the available tags as a lits of root tags that can be expanded to show children tags.
-    - This list can be sorted alphabetically: A-Z (default) and Z-A
+     - As a taxonomy administrator, I want to sort the list of root tags alphabetically: A-Z (default) and Z-A.
-- The user can expand all root tags.
+     - As a taxonomy administrator, I want to expand all root tags to see all children tags.
-- The user can search for tags.
+     - As a taxonomy administrator, I want to search for tags, so I can find root and children tags more easily.
+- (TODO: discuss with UX) As a course author, when I am editing the tags of a component, I want to see all the tags available from a particular taxonomy that I can use.

+Excluded use cases:

+- As a content author, when searching/filtering a course/library, I want to see which tags are applied to the content and use them to refine my search. - This is excluded from this API's use case because this is automatically handled by elasticsearch/opensearch.

 Decision